Varicocele – Symptoms, Causes, Home Remedies

 Dr Ashish Bajaj, M.B.B.S, M.D. in Clinical Pharmacology and Toxicology

-A lot of men will not be aware that they have varicocele since it often does not have any noticeable symptoms or effects on their health.
+A lot of men may not even be aware that they have varicocele since it often does not have any noticeable symptoms or effects on their health.
 Many men only discover varicocele when their doctors are trying to find the cause of infertility or during routine physical examinations.
 In severe cases, it can have symptoms and will require medical attention.
-These signs may include:
+These signs may include2,4:

 There are no effective medical treatments.
 If a varicocele is causing pain or discomfort, the use of analgesics and scrotal support can be used initially.
 When a varicocele is treated surgically, it is usually an outpatient procedure.